 Assessment and offer of placement

 Step 4.
 Assessment

-Our team will conduct at least two reference checks from your previous or current employer or volunteering organisation to ensure that your potential fit with our culture is right, as well as exploring your suitability for the volunteering position.
+Our team will conduct two reference checks from either your previous or current employer or volunteering organisation or a personal reference (not immediate family/spouse) to ensure that your potential fit with our culture is right, as well as exploring your suitability for the volunteering position.

 Step 5.
 Offer of volunteer position

 The first thing we offer you is congratulations on reaching this stage.
 We welcome you to the Mind team and send you a link to our electronic on-boarding system, where you will receive your volunteer agreement, as well as information about compliance requirements, including a National Police History Check and the relevant child-based screening check for your state (e.g. Working With Children Check (VIC/WA), Blue Card (QLD), Child-related Screening Check (SA)).
 You will also receive more information about your induction and training.